Unstructured-IO/unstructured-inference/README.md

 print(layout.pages[0].elements)
 ```

-Once the model has detected the layout and OCR'd the document, the text extracted from the first
+Once the model has detected the layout, the text extracted from the first
 page of the sample document will be displayed.
 You can convert a given element to a `dict` by running the `.to_dict()` method.